utr1903/todo-app-golang/README.md

 ## 1. Introduction
 Well, at the time of making this project, I was kind of a newbie in Golang.
 So the purpose was to learn how to code a API backend with Go.
 For other newbies in this matter, I hope that this project can help.

+In addition to this project, I have started another one called "todo-app-frontend".
+Since I was also a newbie in Angular, that one was also meant to learn a couple of stuff.
+Long story short, you can run both frontend and backend codes to see how it actually looks like.

 ## 2. Setting up GO environment
 Unlike other common languages, Go has one specific working directory which has to be defined in the environment variable $GOPATH.
 It should contain 3 typical folders inside: bin, pkg and src.